scottlapoint/remix_services_4_sale/README.md

-Hello DJ World! - (Last updated May 12, 2025)
+Hello DJ World! - (Last updated Aug 19, 2025)

+** ALL VINYL HAS BEEN SOLD, ONLY CDS LEFT **

-Discogs Collection Link: https://www.discogs.com/user/scottfrost/collection?layout=med (most of the below are listed here accept some of the remix services, you can find track listings from www.remixservices.com )
+Discogs Collection Link (the NON REMIX SERVICE ITEMS, MAXIS, AND CD COMPS): https://www.discogs.com/user/scottfrost/collection?layout=med (most of the below are listed here accept some of the remix services, you can find track listings from www.remixservices.com )

 As a DJ of 35+ years, I have decided to get out of the business and am selling off my entire collection.
 Below are lists of my Remix Service CD and Vinyl available.
 I went through Discogs and used the Average selling